Vein: Venous system

 The first entry of venous blood is from the convergence of two or more capillaries into a microscopic, post-capillary venule.
 Post-capillary venules have a diameter of between 10 and 30 micrometres (μm), and are part of the microcirculation.
-Their endothelium is of flattened oval or polygon shaped cells surrounded by a basal lamina.
+Their endothelium is made up of flattened oval or polygon shaped cells surrounded by a basal lamina.
 Post-capillary venules are too small to have a smooth muscle layer and are instead supported by pericytes that wrap around them.
 Post-capillary venules become muscular venules when they reach a diameter of 50 μm, and can reach a diameter of 1 mm.
 These larger venules feed into small veins.